Elinor Fair

 Elinor Virginia Martin (née Crowe; December 21, 1903 – April 26, 1957), known professionally as Elinor Fair, was an American motion picture actress.

 Early years

 Elinor Virginia Crowe was born on December 21, 1903, in Richmond, Virginia, to Harry Joseph Crowe, a salesman, and Helen Snowden Jones.
 Her older brother Donald died in 1904 just four months short of his third birthday.
 During her childhood her family relocated multiple times.
-Fair attended high school in Greenwich, Connecticut, and developed an interest in interpretive dancing.
+Fair attended high school in Greenwich, Connecticut, and developed an interest in interpretive dance.

 Career

 When Fair was elected a WAMPAS Baby Star in 1924, she had already been in films for a number of years, and in vaudeville before that.
 She did some of her best work under contract to Cecil B. DeMille, appearing in such productions as Yankee Clipper and Let 'er go Gallagher.
 She also played in a handful of talkies, (often reduced to minor roles) before disappearing from the big screen in 1934.